TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 object affects all references**.
 It avoids the risk mentioned above with the copy operator to forget that a change at a later point does not affect earlier copies.
-On the other hand there's the reverse risk: it is easy to forget that changing the original object will have an impact on all references.
+On the other hand there's the reverse risk:
+It is easy to forget that changing the original object will have an impact on all references.
 References are very convenient, but should be used with caution.